Recent developments on Oka manifolds: Oka domains in Euclidean spaces and in Stein manifolds with the density property

-More generally, if $Y$ is a Stein manifold with the density property and $K$ is a compact $\Oscr(Y)$-convex set in $Y$ then the complement $Y\setminus K$ is an Oka manifold. \end{theorem}
+\begin{theorem} {\rm (Kusakabe \cite[Theorem 1.2 and Corollary 1.3]{Kusakabe2020complements}.)} If $Y$ is a Stein manifold with the density property and $K$ is a compact $\Oscr(Y)$-convex set in $Y$ then the complement $Y\setminus K$ is an Oka manifold.
+In particular, if $K$ is a compact polynomially convex set in $\C^n$ for $n>1$, then $\C^n\setminus K$ is an Oka manifold. \end{theorem}

-This result provides a large class of Oka domains in $\C^n$, $n>1$, and in every Stein manifold with the density property.
-There is a vast literature on polynomially convex sets, and we refer to Stout \cite{Stout2007} for a survey of this subject.

-Recall that the interior $\mathring K$ of a polynomially convex set $K$ in $\C^n$ is Stein \cite[Corollary 2.5.7]{Hormander1990}.
-Hence, Theorem \ref{th:complement} implies that $\C^n$ for $n>1$ admits many Stein--Oka decompositions $\C^n=\Omega\cup \overline X$, where $X$ is a bounded Stein domain with polynomially convex closure and the complement $\Omega = \C^n\setminus \overline X$ is an Oka domain.
-This is rather symbolic since Oka theory concerns holomorphic maps from Stein manifolds to Oka manifolds.
+Since the interior $X=\mathring K$ of a polynomially convex set $K$ in $\C^n$ is Stein \cite[Corollary 2.5.7]{Hormander1990}, Theorem \ref{th:complement} gives many Stein--Oka decompositions $\C^n=\Omega\cup \overline X$, where $X$ is a bounded Stein domain with polynomially convex closure and $\Omega = \C^n\setminus \overline X$ is an Oka domain.
+This phenomenon is rather symbolic since Oka manifolds are in a certain sense dual to Stein manifolds, being the most natural targets of holomorphic maps from Stein manifolds.